 - Sales

 - Volumes cubic yards, tons

 - Price cubic yards, tons

 - Costs

 - Per yard of dry materials

 - Per ton of aggregates (produced)

 - Maintenance per cubic yard

 - Delivery per cubic yard

 - · Gross margins

 - Accuracy of monthly reprojections

 - Safety

-- Housekeeping & Appearance Production Efficiency
+- · Housekeeping & Appearance Production Efficiency

 - Concrete yards per truck

 - Concrete yards per batch plant

 - % utilization of dry/wet plants

-- Productivity
+- · Productivity

-- · Man hours per concrete yard plant
+- Man hours per concrete yard plant

 - Man hours per concrete yard delivery

 - Aggregates TPH

 - Overhead Cost

-- T&E
+- T & E

-- Bad debt expense
+- · Bad debt expense

 - · Working capital -

-- Receivables stated as DSO
+- · Receivables stated as DSO

 - Inventory R&O, raw materials, fuel, payables or process

-- · Quality Uniformity, specific product application
+- Quality Uniformity, specific product application

 - Long-term planning

 - Reserves

 - Environmental compliance

 - Maintenance protection of assets

 - Personnel

 - Organization

 - Training

 - Union relations

 - Other profits

 - Associated business lines

 - Sale of surplus assets

 - Lease or rental income

-5. Measuring Performance
+6. Measuring Performance

-At the close of the fiscal year each subsidiary concrete/aggregates company President will review the performance of their respective subsidiary company versus the objectives submitted at the beginning of the year and recommend to Eagle Materials Concrete and Aggregate EVP distribution of the pool to the participants.
-Distribution of the pool requires approval of both Eagle Materials Concrete and Aggregate EVP and Eagle Materials CEO.
+At the close of the fiscal year each subsidiary concrete/aggregates company President will review the overall performance of each participant in such subsidiary and each such participant's achievement of the goals and objectives submitted at the beginning of the fiscal year and recommend to the Eagle EVP-Cement/Aggregates and Concrete distribution of the pool to the participants (in such subsidiary).
+Distribution of the pool to participants other than the Eagle EVP-Concrete and Aggregates requires approval of the Eagle CEO.
+Distribution of any portion of the pool to the Eagle EVP-Cement/Aggregates and Concrete requires the recommendation of the Eagle CEO and the approval of the Committee.